Sarasota Municipal Auditorium: History

 The concept of a Bayfront park and municipal auditorium for Sarasota was first conceived in 1935.
 The Municipal Auditorium/Recreation Club was constructed as part of an 11 acre recreational complex, originally called the Civic Center or Bayfront Park.
 In 1936, the municipal government obtained the 37 acre parcel from a private company that owed $15,000 in taxes on the site.
 Citizens, politicians, and city employees began the effort to secure a federal Work Projects Administration (WPA) grant for the center.
 In one instance, a group of prominent businessmen in Sarasota came together in March 1937 and agreed to loan the city $10,000 for the auditorium project.
-These businessmen included Benton W. Powell, publisher of the Sarasota Tribune and President of the Palmer National Bank; Samuel W. Gompers, senior vice president and general manager of Ringling Bros. and Barnum & Bailey Circus; J. J. Williams Jr., City Attorney; Ralph Caplets, a railroad and advertising executive; George Thacker, President of the Chamber of Commerce; Frank Logan, a building contractor who was serving as a fiscal agent of the City in connection with bond refunding; and George D. Lindsay, founder, owner, and editor of the Sarasota Herald.
+These businessmen included Benton W. Powell, publisher of the Sarasota Tribune and President of the Palmer National Bank; Samuel W. Gumpertz, senior vice president and general manager of Ringling Bros. and Barnum & Bailey Circus; J. J. Williams Jr., City Attorney; Ralph Caplets, a railroad and advertising executive; George Thacker, President of the Chamber of Commerce; Frank Logan, a building contractor who was serving as a fiscal agent of the City in connection with bond refunding; and George D. Lindsay, founder, owner, and editor of the Sarasota Herald.